clawpack/doc/doc/howto_release.rst

     cd $CLAW
     git checkout master; git pull # make sure up to date! git tag v5.x.x
-    git push --tags upstream
+    git push upstream v5.x.x

     cd ../pyclaw
     git checkout master; git pull # make sure up to date! git tag v5.x.x
-    git push --tags upstream
+    git push upstream v5.x.x

-Do the same in all other repos (classic, amrclaw, geoclaw, clawutil, clawvis, riemann).
+Do the same in all other repos (classic, amrclaw, geoclaw, clawutil, visclaw, riemann).

 Note these tags are used in the documentation for pages like